A profession is an occupation which

 Arizona registration requires that the engineer

-The BE department recognizes that the exam registration fee is expensive.
-We are fortunate that we have alumni who both value the FE exam AND understand the financial burden that the FE exam can impose.
-Currently, the department can help defray half the cost of the FE exam registration fee.
-Application form here
+The BE department recognizes that the exam registration and AZ BTR application fees are expensive.
+We are fortunate that we have alumni who both value the FE exam AND understand the financial burden that taking the FE exam can impose.
+Currently, the department can help defray half the cost of the FE exam registration and AZ BTR application fees.
+Note that once you have completed the application, please upload it to the appropriate Assignment folder in the Biosystems Undergraduate D2L student support site.